-Go for a volunteer trip to teach English in a foreign country!
+Go for a volunteer trip to teach English abroad!
 You can do so much more than just teaching English on this project!
 Since you will be working side-by-side with your students, you can encourage cultural understanding and share perspectives.
 Moreover, you can put your teaching skill on the line.
 While you gain confidence and experience teaching English, you will help prepare them for future employment and better opportunities.

 Teaching English Volunteer Opportunities